 Iceland is renowned for its enchanting natural beauty, historic castles, peaceful lakes, and scrumptious meals.
 However, these are not the only things offered by this country; there is a plethora of places to discover, and many adventures to pursue.
-So we took the initiative to compile the top 10 things you can do, if you ever plan to visit this magical place.
+So we took the initiative to compile the top 10 things to do in Iceland, if you ever plan to visit this magical, wintery wonderland.

 10. Go Whale Watching